CQ.AI Agents

 • Ascertain the risk-benefit ratio to determine the continuity of the drug

-• Monitor safety of product after FDA’s approval
+• Monitor the safety of the product after FDA approval

 FDA and ISO compliant environments are stringent about non-conformance of product, material, or component.
-Nonconformance and elimination of its cause are critical to an organization’s quality system.
-Failure to conform or report to FAERS can lead to costly rework or a product recall.
-With CQ Nonconformance Management Solution, companies can capture, triage, investigate and dispose of all non-conformances in a timely and effective manner.
+Nonconformance and elimination of its cause are critical to an organization’s Quality System.
+Failure to conform or report to the FDA Adverse Event Reporting System can lead to costly rework or a product recall.
+With CQ Nonconformance Management Solution, companies can capture, triage, investigate, and dispose of all non-conformances in a timely and effective manner.
 Our primary goal, in addition to reducing CoQ, is to capture and act on a nonconformance before it leaves the organization and reaches a customer.

 Request an Online Demo